 Our Analysis and Test Results

 This bag is a close competitor with the Western Mountaineering Versalite, our Top Pick for Light Weight, and if you're keen on some extra features like an internal stash pocket and a different cut, you may even prefer the Torch, especially if you are a colder sleeper.
 For a slightly warmer, beefier bag, check out the Feathered Friends Snowbunting.
+While the Snowbunting is an efficient, no-frills alpinist's bag, the Torch earns our Editor's Choice award because it's more comfortable and appealed to more of our testers.

 The Phantom Torch 3 is stuffed with 27.9 oz 800 fill goose down treated with Q-shield, Mountain Hardwear's proprietary hydrophobic treatment.
 The "3" is derived from the lower limit of the bag's EN rating.
 Our testers feel that EN ratings are only a rough guideline at best, and in our hands-on comparative testing, we found that the Torch 3 kept us warmer than some of the designated 0° bags in this review, such as the Nemo Sonic and the Kelty Cosmic Down (which both cost much less).